+When we use the same random sample size of $M=5$ as in Fig.~\ref{fig:Matrix_desikan_m5}, the plot of $\hat{P}$ in Panel (e) shows a finer gradient of values which results in a 3\% relative improvement in estimation of the true probability matrix, $P$. $\bar{A}$ has mean squared error of $0.016$ and $\hat{P}$ has mean squared error of $0.015$.
+The upper triangular area of the heat map for $\hat{P}$ depicts the 6 edges which have absolute estimation error larger than $0.4$, whereas 18 edges are highlighted for $\bar{A}$ based on the same threshold.

+The smoothing effect is even more obvious when $M = 1$, as in Fig.~\ref{fig:Matrix_desikan_m5}(f). $\hat{P}$ smooths the estimate, especially for edges across the two hemispheres, in the lower left and corresponding upper right block (which is not shown in the heat map).
+Based on the calculations, $\hat{P}$, with mean squared error $0.049$, outperforms $\bar{A}$, with mean squared error $0.104$, a 53\% relative improvement in estimation.
+Similarly, the same absolute estimation error threshold of $0.4$ highlights 234 edges for $\hat{P}$, less than $50\%$ as many as $\bar{A}$.

-A cross validation on the 454 graphs of each size evaluated the performance of the two estimators.
-Specifically, for a given atlas, each Monte Carlo replicate corresponds to sampling $M$ graphs out of the 454 and computing the low-rank estimator $\hat{P}$ and the sample mean $\bar{A}$ using the $M$ selected graphs.
-These estimates were compared to the sample mean for the remaining $454-M$ adjacency matrices.
-While we cannot interpret this mean graph as the probability matrix for an IEM distribution (see Section~\ref{sec:sim_iem}), the sample mean for the remaining graphs does give the proportion of times each pair of vertices are adjacent in the population from the sampled graphs.
+A cross validation on the 454 graphs serves to evaluate the performance of the two estimators.
+Specifically, for each atlas, each Monte Carlo replicate consists of sampling $M$ graphs out of the 454, and computing the low-rank estimator $\hat{P}$ and the sample mean $\bar{A}$ on the $M$ graphs.
+These estimates are compared to the sample mean $P$ for all $454$ adjacency matrices.

-While in previous sections the mean squared error for either an individual entry or for an entire block in the SBM were evaluated, in this section and the next section we will focus on the overall error for estimating the mean graph.
-In particular, the average of the mean squared error across all pairs of vertices, in conjunction with $\mathrm{MSE}(\bar{A})$ and $\mathrm{MSE}(\hat{P})$ will determine the relative efficiency, where $\mathrm{MSE}(\bar{A})$ is defined as and $\mathrm{MSE}(\hat{P})$ is similarly defined.
-As in the previous section, analytical evaluations of the MSE will not be evaluated, and instead estimates of the MSE and relative efficiencies \textit{via} from Monte Carlo simulations will be employed.

-1000 cross-validation simulations on each of the three atlases were run for sample sizes of $M=1, 5, 10$.
-For $M=1$, there are only 454 distinct samples, so $\bar{A}$ and $\hat{P}$ is compared for each of these 454 possible samples of size 1.
-As long as we determine which dimension to embed, the two estimates $\bar{A}$ and $\hat{P}$ can be calculated based on the sample.
-In practice, we employed algorithms like Zhu and Ghodsi's method or USVT to select the dimension $d$.
-These methods are relatively easy to compute.
-Section~\ref{section:dim_select} discusses details of the methods.
-Fig.~\ref{fig:corr_re} shows plots of the estimated relative efficiencies between $\bar{A}$ and $\hat{P}$.
+To evaluate performance, the average of the ratios of the mean squared error across all vertex pairs is computed.
+1000 cross-validation simulations on each of the three atlases are run for sample sizes of $M=1, 5, 10$.
+For $M=1$, only the 454 distinct possibilities are considered.
+To determine the rank for $\hat{P}$, we employed Zhu and Ghodsi's method \cite{zhu2006automatic} and USVT \cite{chatterjee2015matrix} (see Appendix~\ref{app:dim_select}).